Cozy Winter Reads

 What I like about this series is that some of the books are slow burners, then they ignite with twists and turns that keep you guessing right to the end.
 The author has apparently translated many of Agatha Christies novels into Icelandic - and you can tell this by how tightly plotted the books are.

 The other books are (in order) ‘Nightblind’ ‘Blackout’ ‘Rupture’ ‘Whiteout’ and the last one I’m about to embark upon, ‘Winterkill.’
-As I type this, the wind is howling and the rain is battering the windows - perfect weather for this.
+As I type this, the wind is howling and the rain is battering the windows - perfect reading weather.
 And I’ve got a funny feel they lock their doors now in Siglufjordur.

 We have always lived in the castle - Shirley Jackson